brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-caconrad.md

 ---
 title: Radical Poetry Reading with CAConrad
-deck: Featuring political poetry read by Raquel Salas Rivera and Carlos Soto-Román.
+deck: Featuring political poetry read by Raquel Salas Rivera, Carlos Soto-Román, and Eileen Myles.
-summary: Poet CAConrad curates the 11th Radical Poetry Reading in a weekly series leading up to the election, featuring Raquel Salas Rivera and Carlos Soto-Román.
+summary: Poet CAConrad curates the 11th Radical Poetry Reading in a weekly series leading up to the election, featuring Raquel Salas Rivera, Carlos Soto-Román, and Eileen Myles.
 people:
   - person: caconrad
     event_bio: CAConrad is a 2019 Creative Capital Fellow and the author of 9 books